 I feel like I'm waiting on my Daddy.

 It's four in the morning and I'm staring out the window at a storm.
 Lightning flashes and I can hear the thunder.
-I wonder if my mama is up.
-Is one of my sisters awake and lost in her own thoughts of Daddy?
+I wonder if my mama is up, or if one of my sisters is awake and lost in her own thoughts of Daddy?

 I am not seasoned at death.
 I have lost grandparents, aunts, uncles, friends, and acquaintances.
-But they all seem natural and mostly in order.
+But most seem natural and in order.
 So, here I am.
 Grown.
 Mature?
 Forty-eight years old, not seasoned but not stupid, either.
 So why do I feel like my daddy is just running late?

 Why doesn't he just come on home?